cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 <script src="https://gist.github.com/cburdine/cae13221fb0e1d134d88a25f01498c67.js"></script>

 Note that this is just a text file listing each Python dependency, one per line.
-Many Python projects will contain `requirements.txt` file in order to list all of the project dependencies.
+Many Python projects will contain a `requirements.txt` file in order to list all of the project dependencies.
 If you were to download this file into your working directory, you could install all dependencies using the `pip` command:

 ```
 pip install -r requirements.txt